LauraCoura/LauraCoura/README.md

 # Hello world! 👋

 Nice to meet you, I'm Laura (She/Her)!
-I'm a brazilian Computer Science student trying to not get segmentation fault errors on my projects.
+I'm a brazilian Ph.D.
+(Computer Science) student trying to not get segmentation fault errors on my projects.

 ### 👨‍💻 I'm currently working on:
 - My doctor's degree.